sio/hods/docs/commandline.md

 # Command line interface to HODS

 HODS offers an easy to use command line interface inspired by git.
 All actions are relayed to one of subcommands.
+Use this tool to manage structured data following the Human Oriented Data Storage [specification].

 To invoke command line interface either use `hods` or execute the Python module directly: `python -m hods`.